Rhymlore/htcondor-web/experimental/ospool/byoc/bridges2.md

 ---

-This recipe assumes that you have decided to use your allocation for Bridges 2 to run one of your HTCondor jobs.
+This recipe assumes that you have decided to use your allocation for Bridges-2 to run one of your HTCondor jobs.
 It takes you step by step through the process of Bringing Your Own Capacity (BYOC) in the form of an allocation to an OSG Connect access point and using that resource to run your HTCondor job.
 In what follows, we refer to the set